 Obtaining the form I-20

-Wellington requires that families consult a Columbus immigration attorney to support the entire admissions process and recommends making contact with an attorney before beginning our application process.
+Wellington requires that families consult a Columbus immigration attorney to support the process of entering the United States.
 Families may choose any Columbus area immigration attorney.

 After the above steps are completed, the Wellington Admissions Office will initiate the process for the student to obtain Form I-20.
 The Form I-20 is necessary for the student to secure a visa from the student’s home country.
 Form I-20 is only a part of the process, and the issuance of this document does not confer an immigration status on the student, rather U.S. Citizenship & Immigration Services must declare immigration status.